Bylaws

 Section 1.
 The property and affairs of CLAG shall be managed by a Board of Directors (hereafter referred to as "the Board").

 Section 2.
 The Board shall consist of nineteen members, elected by electronic vote by the total membership.
-One Board member shall be a student member, who must be a student at time of election, with the same rights and responsibilities as other Board members except with regard to serving on ad hoc evaluation panels involving student work.
-The members will serve a three-year term, and one-third of the membership will be replaced each year as of July 1.
+At least one Board member shall be a student member, who must be a student at time of election, with the same rights and responsibilities as other Board members except with regard to serving on ad hoc evaluation panels involving student work.
+The members will serve a three-year term, and approximately one-third of the membership will be replaced each year as of July 1.

 Section 3.
 The Board shall have the following duties and responsibilities:

-2. It may establish standing and special committees as from time to time shall be deemed necessary.
+2. The Board may establish standing and special committees as deemed necessary.

-7. It shall exercise all the powers of CLAG, and it may do all such lawful acts as are not prohibited by statute or the By-Laws or otherwise delegated in addition to the powers and authority expressly conferred upon it in these By-Laws.
+3. The Board shall exercise all the powers of CLAG, and it may do all such lawful acts as are not prohibited by statute or the ByLaws or otherwise delegated in addition to the powers and authority expressly conferred upon it in these ByLaws.

-8. It shall hold meetings at such times and in such places as it shall determine.
-One such meeting of the Board shall be held in the Spring of each year and shall be called the annual meeting, for the purpose of nominating officers, reviewing the activities of CLAG, and transacting such other business as is appropriate.
+4. The Board shall hold meetings at such times and in such places as it shall determine.
+One such meeting of the Board shall be held during the CLAG Conference and shall be called the Annual Board Meeting, for the purpose of reviewing the activities of CLAG and transacting such other business as is appropriate.
 Special meetings of the Board shall be held whenever called by the Chairperson, or upon written request of three members of the Board.
 A majority of the Board shall constitute a quorum for the transaction of business.
-Notice of each Board meeting shall be given in writing to each Director and officers at least thirty (30) days prior to the date of such meeting, and a written statement of the business to come before the meeting shall similarly be delivered not less than fifteen (15) days before the date of the meeting.
+Notice of each Board meeting shall be given in writing to each Director and officers preferably at least thirty (30) days prior to the date of such meeting, and a written statement of the business to come before the meeting shall similarly be delivered prior to the date of the meeting.
 These requirements may be waived only by unanimous prior agreement of the Directors.

 Article III.
 Officers